LastAncientOne/Stock_Analysis_For_Quant/README.md

 http://morningstardirect.morningstar.com/clientcomm/customcalculations.pdf (Financial Calculations)
 https://www.optionstrading.org/strategies/a-z-list/ (Options Trading Strategies)

 # :warning: Disclaimer & Warning
 #### None of my content is meant to be construed as investment advice; it's for educational purposes only.
-Do not use this code for investing or trading in the stock market or real trading.
-All of my contents are strictly personal opinions.
-Please make sure to do your own research.
-Never take one person's opinion for financial guidance.
-There are multiple strategies, and not all strategies fit all people.
-My contents ARE NOT financial advice.
-You should do your research when picking stocks, ETFs, options or cryptocurrencies to invest in.
-However, if you are interested in the stock market, you should read :books: books, research papers, and :computer: blog that relate to the stock market, investment, or finance.
-On the other hand, if you are into quant, read books about machine learning or deep learning.
-Books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.
-Do experiments on stock historical prices and test different strategies or methods to see if they works or not.
-Learn from it and take notes :notebook:.
+Please do not use this code for investing or trading in the stock market or any real trading activities.
+All of my content consists strictly of personal opinions.
+It is important to conduct your own research and never solely rely on one person's opinion for financial guidance.
+Remember that there are multiple strategies available, and not all strategies may be suitable for everyone.
+Therefore, my content should NOT be considered as financial advice.
+When selecting stocks, ETFs, options, or cryptocurrencies to invest in, you should perform your own research.
+Additionally, if you are interested in the stock market, I recommend reading :books: books, research papers, and :computer: blogs related to the stock market, investment, or finance.
+On the other hand, if you are interested in quantitative analysis, I suggest reading books on machine learning or deep learning, as well as books on machine trading, algorithmic trading, and quantitative trading.
+It can be beneficial to experiment with historical stock prices and test different strategies or methods to determine their effectiveness.
+Learn from these experiments and make sure to take notes :notebook:.

 ## 🔴 This is not get rich quick.
 ## 🔴 This is not financial advisor.